overturetool/overturetool.github.io/download/examples/VDM++/SortingParcelsPP/index.md

 Author: Bjarke Møholt

-﻿The purpose of this VDM++ model is to analyse the rules governing for distrubuting parcels with different kinds of goods is a warehouse.
+The purpose of this VDM++ model is to analyse the rules governing for distributing parcels with different kinds of goods is a warehouse.
 This model is made by Bjarke Møholt as a small mini-project in a course on "Modelling of Mission Critical Systems" (see https://services.brics.dk/java/courseadmin/TOMoMi/pages/Modelling+of+Mission+Critical+Systems).